FAQs for Individual Donors

 Tax laws require that your charitable contribution must be irrevocable and unconditional in order for you to receive the associated tax benefits.
 Your role as donor advisor to those funds does allow you to recommend how the funds are invested and distributed.

-You can recommend a grant online once you have logged into DonorCentral, or you can fill out the Grant Recommendation Form and fax, mail or email it to us.
+You can recommend a grant online once you have logged into DonorCentral, AEF’s online portal (preferred method).
+You can also fill out the Grant Recommendation Form and fax, mail or email it to us.

 No. All account earnings accrue within your donor advised fund, thereby increasing the amount that you can recommend for grants to public charities.
 The earnings in the fund do not increase any tax deduction you can claim for contributing to the account, since you receive your deduction at the time of contribution.